theoden8/sh-project/README.md

 * gap_homomorphism_core_finder: uses GAP and a dataset of small graphs to find a potential core by trying to find a homomorphism from a given graph

+* gap_is_homomorphic_gh: uses GAP solver to print "YES" or "NO" if two graphs are homomorphic

   ---

 * quick_notes.pdf - updated version of notes from papers